rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 ---
 layout: post
-title: "5 Tweaks for a productive Terminal"
+title: "🔥 5 Tweaks for a Productive Terminal"
 author: Roy Straub
-categories: [Tools]
+categories: [Tools, Productivity]
-tags: []
+tags: [Terminal, Software]
 image: assets/images/construction.jpg
 description: "The terminal is a developer's best friend.
 In this post, we'll look at five ways to make the terminal an even better companion to your workflow."
 featured: true